 Erik D. Christianson, O.D.

-Born in Missoula, Montana on December 4, 1959, he was raised in western Montana and graduated from high school in the town of Dillon in southwest Montana.
+He was born in Missoula, Montana December 4, 1959.
+Erik was raised in western Montana and graduated from high school in the town of Dillon in southwest Montana.
 He completed undergraduate studies at Montana State University and Concordia College in Minnesota.
-He received his Doctor of Optometry degree from Pacific University College of Optometry in 1986 and practiced in Eagle River, Alaska as an associate with Eagle River Vision Center in 1986-87 and in Barrow, Alaska from 1987-90.
-He purchased the practice of E.L.
-Craig, O.D. and moved to Ketchikan in 1990.
-He named his Ketchikan practice Alpine Vision Center and operated on Main Street in the old Catholic Church complex from 1990-1997.
-In 1997 he became partners with Dr. Swearingen and their joint efforts became Ketchikan Eye Care Center.
+Dr. Christianson received his Doctor of Optometry degree from Pacific University College of Optometry in 1986.
+He practiced in Eagle River, Alaska in 1986-87 and in Utkiagvik (Barrow), Alaska as clinical director of the North Slope Borough Eye Clinic from 1987-90.
+In 1990 Dr. Christianson purchased E.L.
+Craig O.D.’s practice in Ketchikan, Alaska.
+He named his practice Alpine Vision Center and practiced on Main Street from 1990-1997.
+In 1997 he became partners with Rick Swearingen, O.D. and together they constructed an office building on Carlanna Lake RD and called their practice Ketchikan Eye Care Center.
+From 1997 to 2025 they faithfully served the eye care needs of Ketchikan and Southern Southeast Alaska.
+In 2025 they sold their practice to Joseph Johnson, O.D.
+Beginning in October 2025 Dr. Christianson will become an employee for the first time since 1990.
+He plans to help Dr. Johnson build on the foundation of eye care begun so many years ago.
+Dr. C will use the gift of extra time to travel and volunteer time and talents to the Ketchikan community that has been his home since 1990.
+Go Kings!!!

 ROOTS